-There will be three experts recognized as eminent jurists of international reputation, in proceedings involving a morality and public order objection.
+There will be three experts recognized as eminent jurists of international reputation, with expertise in relevant fields as appropriate, in proceedings involving a [Limited Public Interest objection].

 There will be one expert in proceedings involving a community objection.

 Neither the experts, the DRSP, ICANN, nor their respective employees, directors, or consultants will be liable to any party in any action for damages or injunctive relief for any act or omission in connection with any proceeding under the dispute resolution procedures.